A\N: Welcome to the party. I hope you're strapped in, cuz it's gonna be a bumpy ride...

-Disconnecting his body from Harry's had been like peeling the flesh from his bones.
-He remembered the feeling distinctly—warmth rushing out of his body, and a deep cold settling into the very marrow of his bones.
+Disconnecting himself from the comfort of Harry's embrace had been like peeling the flesh from his bones.
+With it had come an unimaginable pain—warmth rushing out of his body, and a deep cold settling into the very fabric of his being.
 Standing up had somehow felt like sinking, and walking like falling.
-Every inch of him shook, trembling under the weight of the reality that had settled over him.
+In a single moment, he'd been completely unraveled.

 "Draco," Pansy whined next to him, her voice overly loud in the reverberant Great Hall, "why did you cut your hair?
 It looks so much better when it's long."
-As if to make a point, she carded her fingers through his hair, leaning in and breathing a soft breath against his cheek.
+As if to make a point, she carded her fingers through his hair, letting out a soft, reverent breath that pooled against the nape of his neck.

-Draco's hackles stood on end, but he managed to twist his mouth into a flirtatious smirk as he turned towards her.
-He saw her pupils dilate as their eyes met.
+Draco's hackles stood on end, but he managed to twist his mouth into a smirk before he turned towards her.
+He watched her pupils dilate as their eyes met.
 "Pansy, darling, I don't need you distracted by my hair when there are much better things you could be pulling on."

 Draco flinched as the doors of the Great Hall opened.
-He felt Harry's presence before he even saw him, just as he always had, like a prickling pull in his chest.
+He felt Harry's presence before he even saw him, like a prickling pull in his chest.
 Then Harry's eyes were on him, and Draco felt time go still.
-It was startlingly painful to see those emerald eyes ignite with hatred.
-Long months had passed since Draco had last seen that look, and something about it rocked him to the very core.
-He felt sick with it—unbearably stripped apart by the sheer callousness in Harry's face.
+It was startlingly painful to see those emerald eyes ignite with an age-old hatred.
+Long months had passed since Draco had last seen that look, and it rocked him to the very core.
+It made him feel sick—unbearably stripped apart by the sheer callousness in Harry's face.

-Noticing where Draco was looking, Pansy hissed.
+Next to him, Pansy hissed.
 "Merlin, the prodigal ponces have returned.
-Goyle, you should definitely punch a few of Weasley's teeth out this year."
+You can practically smell all that self-righteousness from here.
+I mean, look at that idiotic grin on Weasley's face.
+Goyle, you should definitely punch a few of his teeth out this year."